A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Introduction

 Alternative mechanisms have been explored with increasing interest since the effort to detect a WIMP-like particle has been unsuccessful up to now~\cite{XENON:2018voc,CMS:2016lcl,MAGIC:2016xys, Arcadi:2017kky,PandaX-II:2016vec,LUX:2016ggv}.
-In particular, the freeze-in mechanism has gained tremendous attention in the past two decades~\cite{McDonald:2001vt,Choi:2005vq,Kusenko:2006rh,Hall:2009bx,Cheung:2011nn,Elahi:2014fsa,Arcadi:2015ffa,Bernal:2017kxu,Benakli:2017whb,Bernal:2018qlk,Bernal:2019mhf,Covi:2020pch,Khan:2020pso,Garcia:2020hyo,Bernal:2020qyu}.
+In particular, the freeze-in mechanism has gained tremendous attention in the past two decades~\cite{McDonald:2001vt,Choi:2005vq,Kusenko:2006rh,Hall:2009bx,Cheung:2011nn,Elahi:2014fsa,Arcadi:2015ffa,Bernal:2017kxu,Benakli:2017whb,Bernal:2018qlk,Bernal:2019mhf,Barman:2019lvm,Covi:2020pch,Khan:2020pso,Garcia:2020hyo,Bernal:2020qyu,Barman:2020plp,Barman:2020ifq,Barman:2021yaz,Barman:2021lot,Belanger:2021slj,Barman:2022njh}.
 The DM particle in this case is called a Feebly Interacting Massive Particle (FIMP) because its interaction is in general much smaller than the electroweak scale, with couplings $\lesssim \mathcal{O}(10^{-8})$.
 The tiny coupling is due to the requirement that the FIMP remains out-of-equilibrium during the history of the Universe.\footnote{ Such a tiny coupling may naturally be realised in a clockwork framework~\cite{Choi:2015fiu,Kaplan:2015fuy,Giudice:2016yja}; see, {\it e.g.}, Refs.~\cite{Kim:2017mtc,Kim:2018xsp,Goudelis:2018xqi}. } The DM abundance is then produced by the out-of-equilibrium scattering or decay processes.
-When the particles are produced via operators of dimension higher than four, the production mechanism is called UV freeze-in.
-In this case, the relic abundance becomes dependent on the initial condition, namely the reheating temperature $T_R$; in fact, they are mainly produced at $T_R$.
+When the particles are produced via operators of dimension higher than four, the production mechanism may be of the so-called UV freeze-in type where the relic density is mostly produced at the reheating temperature $T_R$.
 This is in stark contrast with the standard infrared (IR) freeze-in where the main production occurs at $T\sim m_{{\rm FIMP}}$ where $m_{{\rm FIMP}}$ is the FIMP mass scale~\cite{Elahi:2014fsa}.
+As we shall discuss later, in the model we study in this work, operators of dimension five give UV contributions to the relic density before the spontaneous symmetry breaking.
+After the symmetry breaking, the dimension-5 operators also give IR contributions, dominated by the Higgs decay.
+The dominant contribution will depend on values of the Higgs mass, the reheating temperature $T_R$, and the scale of new physics $\Lambda$.

 The visible sector described by the SM is composed of a complex arrangement of particles and gauge groups.
 Likewise, we could expect the similar complexity to arise in the dark sector.
 There is no experimental indication that the DM sector is composed of a single field.
 Since both the freeze-in and freeze-out mechanisms are viable production mechanisms, both the WIMP and FIMP could have been active in the early Universe, producing parts of the total DM relic density $\Omega_{\rm Tot} h^2 = 0.120 \pm 0.001$ as observed by the Planck experiment~\cite{Planck:2018vyg}.
 Although the simplest setup would be the case where there are two DM candidates both of which contribute to the total DM relic abundance, one may consider a more general multi-component DM scenarios.
 Recent studies on the multi-component DM scenarios include Refs.~\cite{Zurek:2008qg,Profumo:2009tb,Feldman:2010wy,Ko:2010at,Drozd:2011aa,Aoki:2012ub,Bhattacharya:2013hva,Baek:2013dwa,Esch:2014jpa,Ko:2014bka,Bian:2014cja,Karam:2015jta,Arcadi:2016kmk,DuttaBanik:2016jzv,Karam:2016rsz,Bhattacharya:2016ysw,Ko:2016fcd,Aoki:2016glu,Ahmed:2017dbb,Aoki:2018gjf,Chakraborti:2018lso,Poulin:2018kap,YaserAyazi:2018lrv,Chakraborti:2018aae,Bhattacharya:2019fgs,Chen:2019pnt,Yaguna:2019cvp,Bhattacharya:2019tqq,Betancur:2020fdl,Belanger:2020hyh,Belanger:2021lwd,Bhattacharya:2021rwh,Das:2021zea,Betancur:2021ect,Chakrabarty:2021kmr,Mohamadnejad:2021tke,DiazSaez:2021pfw,Choi:2021yps,Belanger:2022qxt,Das:2022oyx,Ho:2022erb,Costa:2022oaa}.